Aurélie Kaci: Olympique Lyonnais

 In 2015, Kaci returned to Lyon by signing a two-year deal with the current Division 1 champions.
 While playing for Lyon, she won two additional championship titles in each of the Division 1, the Coupe de France, and the UEFA Women's Champions League.
 She was injured in May 2016, therefore missing that year's Division 1 finals and the Olympic games.

 Atlético de Madrid

 In 2017, Kaci signed to play in the Liga Feminina Iberdrola, becoming the first French player to play for Atlético de Madrid.

 CD Tacón

 In 2019, Kaci signed for CD Tacón in the Primera División.

 International career

-Kaci was selected to represent the French national team starting in 2013, making her first appearance on 25 Oct in a match against Poland.
+Kaci was selected to represent the France national team starting in 2013, making her first appearance on 25 October in a match against Poland.

 In 2015, she was selected to be an alternate for the World Cup, but forfeited her selection due to a quadriceps injury.
-On 27 Oct 2015, Kaci started in her first national team game in a qualifying match for the UEFA Women's Euro 2017.
+On 27 October 2015, Kaci started in her first national team game in a qualifying match for the UEFA Women's Euro 2017.

-The next year, she was on the roster for the 2016 SheBelieves Cup, but did not play.
+The next year, she was on the roster for the 2016 She Believes Cup, but did not play.
 A torn ligament suffered in May that year prevented her from playing in the Olympics.